Category Archives: EviOTP NFC HSM Technology

 9. Air Gap Functionality: PassCypher operates in an air gap mode, independent of servers or secret databases.
 It securely stores all data in real-time on the volatile memory of the phone or computer.

-10. Physically Decentralized Strongbox: The strongbox autofill and auto login feature is securely stored within the Evicypher application on Android phones.
+10. Physically Decentralized Authenticator Sandbox: The Authenticator Sandbox autofill and auto login feature is securely stored within the Evicypher application on Android phones.
 This allows for extreme portability across multiple computers, utilizing the energy harvested from the phone’s NFC signal without contact.

 Freemindtronic win awards 2021 Next-Gen in Secrets Management with EviCypher & EviToken Technologies